pennomi/comics/README.md

   - [ ] CTA ad should load using API and invalidate on model change
 - [ ] New URL-based Router
   - [ ] Google Analytics per domain
-  - [x] Comments configuration per domain
-  - [x] AliasUrl model that redirects to the primary
-  - [x] Change URL scheme from /{slug}/ to /comic/
   - [ ] Remove comic slug field
   - [ ] Blacklisted page slugs ("feed", "data")
   - [ ] Restricted admin permissions for artists